 Under Article 13 of the General Data Protection Regulation we are obliged to provide information about your rights in relation to the data collected.
 You are entitled to:

-- Be informed about how we use your data, (which is outlined in this privacy notice);
+- Be informed about how we use your data through provision of information notices;

 - Be advised of our reason for processing the data;

-- Be provided with a copy of the information held, if required (this is known as a Subject Access request)
+- Be provided with a copy of the information held, if required.

 - Have any information held corrected, if what we hold is wrong;